 Why Paul needed T3-Only Medication - An Update

-Thirdly, Hashimoto's destroyed by thyroid gland. his is another reason that so many with Hashimoto's or thyroidectomy need additional T3.
+Secondly, Hashimoto's destroyed by thyroid gland. his is another reason that so many with Hashimoto's or thyroidectomy need additional T3.
 The thyroid is the biggest converter of T4 to T3 in the body (relatively new research) - more than the liver and kidneys and peripheral tissues.
 The net of this is that the blood flowing through the thyroid gland carries T4 and the thyroid converts some of this flowing T4 to T3.
 This is more significant than any T3 produced by the thyroid tissue itself.
+The thyroid is responsible for 25% of our total conversion capability.
 So, when you lose thyroid tissue, you also lose this huge amount of T4 to T3 conversion.